Justin Bieber Allegedly Has Been Struggling With Lyme Disease

+While a lot of people kept saying justin Bieber looks like shit, on meth etc. they failed to realize I've been recently diagnosed with Lyme disease, not only that but had a serious case of chronic mono which affected my, skin, brain function, energy, and overall health.
+These things will be explained further in a docu series I'm putting on YouTube shortly.. you can learn all that I've been battling and OVERCOMING!!
+It's been a rough couple years but getting the right treatment that will help treat this so far incurable disease and I will be back and better than ever NO CAP

-Justin Bieber had a pretty busy 2019.
+Original story: Justin Bieber had a pretty busy 2019.
 He had not one, but two weddings with model Hailey Bieber, continued growing his street-style fashion line called House of Drew, released a new single, Yummy, and ended off the year hot with the announcement of a new album, a world tour, and a Netflix documentary.
 Behind the scenes, though, Bieber's 2019 was also allegedly dealing with some health issues.

 TMZ and other outlets are reporting that the Sorry singer has been quietly battling Lyme disease.
 This information is reportedly set to be revealed in his upcoming documentary, Seasons, which will premier on January 27 at 12:00 p.m.
 ET.

-Note: Update: Justin Bieber confirmed the reports circulating about his Lyme disease diagnosis on his Instagram.